op7ic/LeakGenerator/README.md

 **Example**

-See example.out file for a list of randomly generated 'leak'
+See example.out file for randomly generated 'leak'

 **Contributions**